-4. RISKS
+5. RISKS

-- 4.1 The Council needs to ensure it is content with the wording of the updated Cumbria Choice policy before approving it; however, there would be risks in not adopting the policy.
+- 5.1 The Council needs to ensure it is content with the wording of the updated Cumbria Choice policy before approving it; however, there would be risks in not adopting the policy.
 All local housing authorities are required to have an allocation scheme for determining priorities and procedures for the allocation of social housing in the authority area (regardless of whether the authority has its own housing stock).
 Should the Cumbria Choice partnership cease to exist, the Council would be required to come up with a new Allocation Policy.
-The Partnership Approach requires that we have a collectively agreed policy across Cumbria.
-If Cumbria Choice ceased to operate when the current IT contract ends at the end of March 2021 this would mean all of the partners going back to operating their individual policies with separate waiting lists, which would be a lot more onerous and less transparent for social housing customers. - 4.2 The partnership approach also has benefits for local residents, as prior to the implementation of Cumbria Choice in 2011, applicants for social housing had to apply separately to each housing provider (all of whom operated different allocation policy) so the old system was less transparent and consistent. - 4.3 Approval of the updated Policy ensures the Council is meeting statutory requirements around equality and diversity, reducing the risk of any legal challenge.
-The revisions to the policy address any potential negative impacts on protected characteristics by providing a clearer and more consistent approach to the allocation of social housing. - 4.4 The current IT contract expires on 31 March 2021, so any delay in approving the new Policy would increase risks regarding the timetable for the procurement of the new IT system, which will be required to accompany the new Policy. - 4.5 Alternatively, Members could decide not to recommend approval of the amended policy or request many additional or substantive amendments.
-This is not recommended, as the updates recommended will provide a clearer policy and one which is responding to legislative changes, including the Homelessness Reduction Act.
+The partnership approach requires that we have a collectively agreed policy across Cumbria.
+If Cumbria Choice ceased to operate when the current IT contract ends at the end of March 2021 this would mean all of the partners going back to operating their individual policies with separate waiting lists, which would be a lot more onerous and less transparent for social housing customers. - 5.2 The partnership approach also has benefits for local residents, as prior to the implementation of Cumbria Choice in 2011, applicants for social housing had to apply separately to each housing provider (all of whom operated different allocation policy) so the old system was less transparent and consistent.

+- 5.3 Approval of the updated Policy ensures the Council is meeting statutory requirements around equality and diversity, reducing the risk of any legal challenge.
+The revisions to the policy address any potential negative impacts on protected characteristics by providing a clearer and more consistent approach to the allocation of social housing. - 5.4 The current IT contract expires on 31 March 2021, so any delay in approving the new Policy would increase risks regarding the timetable for the procurement of the new IT system, which will be required to accompany the new Policy. - 5.5 If the Cumbria Choice partnership dissolved, and individual housing associations reverted to running their own individual allocation policies, this would be a less customer-friendly, and less consistent process for local residents, but would also mean the City Council would lose a lot of influence over allocation systems.
+The Council's Homelessness team would also have to return to making individual nominations to housing associations on behalf of clients.
+Officers would consider the current system is a lot more effective. - Alternatively, Members could decide not to recommend approval of the amended policy or request many additional or substantive amendments.
+This is not recommended, as the suggested updates will provide a clearer policy and one which is responding to legislative changes, including the Homelessness Reduction Act and new Armed Forces statutory guidance relating to Armed Forces personnel and veterans.
 If substantial changes are to be considered by the Project Board then this could significantly delay implementation of the revised policy, which could then risk legal challenge by not responding to the legislative changes.

-5. CONSULTATION
+6. CONSULTATION